spk2dc/spk2dc.github.io/content/projects/cryostat_fridge/index.md

 category: "project_post"
 tags: "mechanical"
 thumbnail: ./Model_Picture_1.jpg
-description: Designed complex automatic home watering system that can be controlled remotely through a website.
+description: Designed and modeled parts to build a dilution fridge for use in advanced particle physics and quantum mechanics research.
 ---

 ### Description